 Beto O'Rourke We know Beto O'Rourke well from his great work as El Paso's Congressional representative.
 He managed to pass protections for Castner Range in the Franklin Mountains in 2017 even under an anti-environment administration.
 O'Rourke has heart and dedication, and Texas would benefit greatly with him as our U.S. senator.
 Governor: Lupe Valdez Texas can't afford having climate-change denier Greg Abbott leading the state.
 Texas produces more wind energy than any other state and is rapidly increasing solar.
 Valdez wants to invest in this future and make Texas a clean-energy superpower.
 Lieutenant governor: Mike Collier Collier wants to hold Texas businesses to a high standard of environmental safety and believes Texas should be the leader in technological innovation and commercialization of clean energy.
 Agriculture commissioner: Kim Olson Olson has a natural-organic certification from the Texas Organic Research Center.
 She is a Master Gardener who provides "beyond organics" food and is committed to sustainable eco-agriculture.
-Railroad commissioner: Roman McAllen The Railroad Commission regulates oil and gas, and McAllen wants to bring science-based decisionmaking back to the commission.
-Attorney General: Justin Nelson Nelson would be a breath of fresh and ethical air as opposed to indicted Ken Paxton, who's never seen an EPA safeguard he didn't want to kill.
-State Rep. Joe Moody, in District 78, is a lawyer and incumbent who authored a bill increasing the penalty for offenses involving cruelty to animals.
-State legislative environmental champions Mary Gonzalez, in District 75, Poncho Nevarez, District 74, and Lina Ortega, District 77, are unopposed.
-Paid for by Sierra Club Political Committee, www.sierraclub.org, and Rio Grande Chapter of the Sierra Club PAC.
-Not authorized by any campaign or campaign committee.
-County Commissions Bernalillo Charlene Pyskoty Charlene Pyskoty is running for an open seat in the northeast heights and east mountains that was vacated by Wayne Johnson.
+Johnson.
+Pyskoty, who's been a Sierra Club open seat in the northeast heights and east mountains that was vacated by Wayne volunteer, displayed turn out voters.
+Try it!